zspitz/dlr/docs/dlr-spec-hosting/hosts-requirements.md

 ****Provide “globals” and participate in name lookup****

-MerlinWeb needs to inject global as name-&gt;object mappings.
+MerlinWeb needs to inject global as name-\>object mappings.
 Furthermore, MerlinWeb needs to be able to participate in name lookup, so that dynamically when a name’s value is fetched MerlinWeb can discover what that name should be bound to and provide an object when asked.

 ****Inject members into pre-defined types with per instance values****